socar-esther/socar-esther.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Organizers

-The FMDC Challenge 2023 is hosted by SOCAR and University of Maryland.
+The FMDC Challenge 2023 is hosted by SOCAR.
 SOCAR is the largest car-sharing platform in the Republic of Korea, providing a seamless mobility experience from cars, public transportation, parking lots, electric bike, and even autonomous vehicles.
 The organizers are Applied Research Scientists at SOCAR, and currently researching/developing AI products for business impact.

 <img src="images/organizers-4.png">